AbdullahRizwan101/CTF-Writeups/BsidesIslamabad 2020/Shellshock.md

 <img src="https://imgur.com/XVHZYRf.png"/>

-I did a `nikto` scan and found that this is vulnerable to `shellshock`

 I search on google about `cgi-bin` and found that they are mostly vulnerable to `shellshock` that allows execution of bash commands

 On refering to this blog post

 `https://wywyit.medium.com/ritsec-fall-2018-ctf-week-6-45d414035c76`